|

 In short, yes, Bologna is well worth visiting, and there’s a reason we put it in our two week Italy itinerary over other, more famous destinations in Italy like the Amalfi Coast or Cinque Terre.

-Is 2 Days in Bologna Enough?
+Is 2 Days Enough Time in Bologna?

 While Bologna is a relatively compact city where you could probably see the highlights in a day, that’s not really the vibe that we think Bologna brings to the table as Italian cities go.

 It allows you to do AT LEAST one tour – potentially two, if you want to really dive deep into the food culture – and also ensures enough time to do the walk up to the Santuario Madonna di San Luca, the church on the hill that looks out over the city.
-Which, according to our friends who live in Bologna, is their favorite thing to do with visitors.

 There are also some great day trips deeper into Emilia-Romagna like Parma and Modena, that are worth an extra day on your itinerary if you have the time.